beskay/gas-guide/OPTIMIZATIONS.md

 }
 ```

 Since the function selectors are ordered in hexadecimal order, the order of the functions is `a, b, d, c`.
-By inspecting the Yul code, we can confirm that this is the case:
+Taking a look at the Yul code, we can confirm that this is the case:

 ```yul
 {